Game Notes for the 2014 LSU Football team, as well as the weekly opponents' notes, will be published prior to each game.

 Led LSU to only 12-0 and 13-0 records in school history in 2011...Led LSU to first 11-0 start since 1958 in 2011.

 Led LSU to 10-1 start three times in a 6-year span from 2005-10 (‘05, '07, '10)

 Only coach in LSU history to beat Auburn, Florida and Alabama in same season - and he's done it three times (2005, '07, ‘11)

 Only coach in LSU history to beat Florida and Tennessee in the regular season during the same year, doing it twice (2010, '11).

-Only first-year coach in SEC history to lead team to league’s title game (2005).
+Became the first first-year coach in SEC history to lead team to league's title game (2005).

 Has 15 wins over coaches who have won national titles.